hqucv/siamban/README.md

 @inproceedings{siamban,
-  title={Siamese Box Adaptive Network for Visual Tracking}, author={Chen, Zedu and Zhong, Bineng and Li, Guorong and Zhang, Shengping and Ji, Rongrong}, booktitle={Proceedings of the IEEE International Conference on Computer Vision}, year={2020}
+  title={Siamese Box Adaptive Network for Visual Tracking}, author={Chen, Zedu and Zhong, Bineng and Li, Guorong and Zhang, Shengping and Ji, Rongrong}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, year={2020}
 }
 ```